AvishkarSeth/portfolio/README.md

 - Covers wireless communication, machine learning, and AI in IoT.
 - Aimed at upper-level students, researchers, and engineers.
 - Published by Springer, part of Smart Sensors, Measurement and Instrumentation series.
-- 15k accesses and 5 citations as of 2023.

 ### 🦾 [Wearable Sensing System for Real-time 3D Posture Estimation](https://ieeexplore.ieee.org/abstract/document/9611778)
 _Authors: Avishkar Seth, Alice James, Subhas Mukhopadhyay_